 - Sore throat

 - Fatigue (tiredness)

 - Some people might experience vomiting and diarrhea, though this is more common in children than adults

 Complications can include pneumonia and bronchitis, as well as sinus and ear infections.

 U.S. Surgeon General Dr. Jerome M. Adams advises anyone who thinks they might have been exposed to the flu to keep a few things in mind:

 - If you have symptoms of influenza, stay home to help prevent spreading it to others.

 - To reduce spreading infections, frequently wash your hands and cover your mouth when you cough or sneeze.

 - Your doctor might prescribe antiviral medications, which work best when started early in the illness.
-If symptoms don’t improve, or worsen rapidly, seek medical attention immediately.
+If symptoms do not improve, or worsen rapidly, seek medical attention immediately.

 Flu season can be a frightening time of year, especially when you see news reports of this epidemic.
 If you’ve lost a loved one to the flu when it could have been easily prevented with a proper diagnosis and treatment, you could have grounds for a medical malpractice claim.
 Get in touch with the Colorado malpractice attorneys at Burg Simpson in Denver at 303-792-5595 or complete our Free Case Evaluation Form so we can help.